iminkin/splice-sites-conservation/README.md

  ones.
 These files are described below.
 Only protein-coding and lncRNA genes were included in the analysis.

+* data/processed/splice_sites.csv.gz: the input file for the regression models; summarizes all unique splice from all the dataset.

 * data/processed/model_out.csv.gz: the CSV table containing all unique splice sites from each annotation we analyzed, along with their properties and support status.
 The description is in a subsection below.

+* data/src/models/model.py: the python script generating the model_out.csv and containing the splice site classification model.

 * data/processed/model_out_0.csv.gz: the same as above, except the results from the model that uses conservation of the GT/AG nucleotides only.

+* data/src/model/model_0.py: the python script generating the the model_out_0.csv and containing the splice site classification model that uses conservation of the GT/AG nucleotides only.

 * data/processed/introns.csv.gz: the CSV table containing information about the unique introns form each annotation analyzed.
 The table is described in a section below.

 * data/processed/transcripts.csv.gz: the CSV table containing one row per transcript in each annotation with their support status (well-supported or less-supported).

+* src/features/annotate_introns.py: the python script used to generate files introns.csv and transcripts.csv

+* src/features/generate_table.py: the python script used to generate the input table splice_sites.csv for the file implementing the models.

 * data/processed/{gencode,refseq,chess}/{gencode_version,refseq_version,chess_version}_pos.gtf:
  a GTF file containing a subset of corresponding annotation in which all transcripts are